PERFORM-Forecasts/documentation/ERCOT.md

 - Fixed the Zone_East files for wind
 - Fixed the Zone_Southern files for solar
 - Regenerated files to fix the time index, dataset names, and file names
+- Added the second day forecasts for the day-ahead forecasts.

 ### Change file naming convetion to:
 #### Load Actuals